 Displays include childhood sketches, works from the artist's Rose and Blue periods, and the famous 1950s cubist variations on Velázquez's Las Meninas (in Rooms 22–26).
 The lower-floor sketches, oils, and schoolboy caricatures and drawings from Picasso's early years in A Coruña are perhaps the most fascinating part of the whole museum, showing the facility the artist seemed to possess almost

 from the cradle.
 His La Primera Communión (First Communion), painted at the age of 16, gives an idea of his early accomplishment.
 On the second floor you see the beginnings of the mature Picasso and his Blue Period in Paris.

 Buy tickets on line for a specific day/time slot, and skip the queues.

-When the museum offers free admission, expect long lines and crowds, so arrive extra early.
+When the museum offers free admission, expect long lines, so arrive extra early.